-We endeavour to provide strategic leadership to strengthening community-led delivery for managing the natural resources at a whole of landscape scale.
+We aim to provide strategic leadership to strengthen community-led delivery of environmental outcomes at a whole of landscape scale.

-As a statutory body and an instrument of the Crown, we are accountable to the Minister for Environment and Water and subject to any direction made by the minister.
+As a statutory body and an instrument of the Crown, we are accountable to the Minister for Climate, Environment and Water and subject to any direction made by the minister.
 Funding for our programs and projects can come from a range of sources, particularly landscape and water levies, and from the Australian and South Australian Governments.
 We also seek opportunities to leverage additional funding through grants and industry partnerships.

 While developing this plan, we have listened to community and stakeholder feedback provided as part of the preparation for the region's inaugural Regional Landscape Plan.
-The Regional Landscape Plan provides a shared direction for our work for the next five years, whilst our business plan sets out how this will be implemented on an annual basis.
+The Regional Landscape Plan provides a shared direction for our work over five years, whilst our business plan sets out how this will be implemented on an annual basis.
 Continuing to strengthen partnerships with the regional community, including First Nations, will be a key factor in how effectively and efficiently we can work towards the desired outcomes.